InsideOut’s Garden Rooms Guide

 - A playroom for primary aged children to give them that first taste of independence whilst still within sight.

 A garden room should be styled to look appropriate for your home and garden.You don’t want to build an eyesore.
 Choosing a professionally designed garden building from a specialist supplier is as important as choosing the right builder or architect to design for a house extension or a new home.

 You could consider a traditional garden room; cosy feeling with cottage windows, a home-from-home front door and retro furniture.
 This style suits buildings that are hidden away at the bottom of a large garden.
-You may want to add a w.c. if you are intending to use the building as a day room or office and spend long periods of time in it.
+You may want to add a w.c. if you are intending to use the building as a day room or garden office and spend long periods of time in it.

 Alternatively, consider contemporary styling with floor to ceiling windows and extra large French doors.
 A modern garden room can be a dynamic contrast to a country cottage or a listed house.
 If the garden room is to be used for parties or entertaining adding a kitchen area and a fridge could be useful.

 We encourage our readers to consider the environmental aspects of building a garden room.
 Choose materials carefully and you will end up with a warmer, stronger, longer lasting building.
 Well designed garden rooms that incorporate natural materials and are highly insulated will use less electricity and have a longer life span.
 You can read about insulation and materials in construction.